-There are a number of differences between the UNIX and RISCOS models of a filing system, the more important being:
+There are a number of differences between the UNIX and RISC OS models of a filing system, the more important being:

 - length of filenames

 - use of special characters in filenames

 - numbers of attribute bits stored with files

-- meaning of attribute bits
+- · meaning of attribute bits

 - use of file types

 - soft links.

-Because of these clashes changes have to be made when mapping RISCOS file names and attributes to UNIX ones, and vice versa.
-Generally the changes made when mapping one way are reversed when mapping the other way, so the system is as transparent as possible if only viewed from RISCOS.
+Because of these clashes changes have to be made when mapping RISC OS file names and attributes to UNIX ones, and vice versa.
+Generally the changes made when mapping one way are reversed when mapping the other way, so the system is as transparent as possible if only viewed from RISC OS.
 If you view the files using the remote filestore though, you'll notice some differences.

 This chapter outlines how the mapping of file names takes place, and what differences you'll notice between the RISC OS view of a file and the UNIX view.
-Consecutive sections look first at RISC OS NFS, then at the Ftp protocol module.
+Consecutive sections look first at changes made when moving files from RISC OS to UNIX, both for NFS (page 122) and for Ftp (page 125), and then at changes made when moving files from UNIX to RISC OS, both for NFS (page 126) and for Ftp (page 130).